dmfrodrigues/feup-lpoo-proj/docs/README.md

 ### [Comments](https://refactoring.guru/smells/comments)

 This smell can be found in the Game class and can be easily removed using the refactoring technique [Extract Method](https://refactoring.guru/extract-method) to place the sections separated by comments in other functions.
+This smell ended up being removed by the [Extract Class](https://refactoring.guru/extract-class) technique.

 ### Hard to read code

 This isn't a particular smell and I guess it could be considered a nitpick but I believe the code in the UpdateAllEnemyPosCommand class is a bit hard to read.
 I think this situation could be improved using [Extract Method](https://refactoring.guru/extract-method) to separate parts of the setup function into smaller portions that are easier to understand.
 Also, some of the variables used could have better names.
+The proposed refactorings were applied in order to remove the "smell".

 ### [Long Parameter List](https://refactoring.guru/smells/long-parameter-list)

 This smell is present in the constructor of the UpdateEnemyPosCommand class and could be eliminated using [Introduce Parameter Object](https://refactoring.guru/introduce-parameter-object).
 However, it could also be argued that having four parameters isn't a big problem and applying this technique would be excessive.
+It was concluded that this wasn't actually a smell.

 ### [Long Method](https://refactoring.guru/smells/long-method)

 The updatePos function in the DynamicElement class is a bit too long and could be divided into smaller pieces using [Extract Method](https://refactoring.guru/extract-method).
+This refactoring was used to remove this smell.

 ### SRP/[Large class](https://refactoring.guru/smells/large-class) and time-tracking
 The class [TerminalArenaView](https://github.com/FEUP-LPOO/lpoo-2020-g60/blob/17394b793d1e3a9e62708e2761d981fa3c6311b0/src/main/java/com/pacman/g60/View/Views/TerminalArenaView.java#L52-L53) violated the Single Responsibility Principle by keeping track of time when it should only know how to draw an ArenaModel; so we moved that responsibily to ArenaController.
 Evetually we realized ArenaController was also becoming a [Large Class](https://refactoring.guru/smells/large-class), so we applied (Extract Class)[https://refactoring.guru/extract-class], having extracted the simple class [Stopwatch](../src/main/java/com/pacman/g60/Controller/Stopwatch.java) to keep track of time.